alexispaz/FortranTemplates/README.md

       ... !work with node%obj ("cycle" advance the list)
     enddo

-If the node object require deallocation prior to elimination the option `_ALLOCATABLE` must be defined prior to include `list_body.inc`.
-If the object is a user type defined, this type should have declared a final procedure.
+If the node object require deallocation and the object is a user type defined, this type should have declared a final procedure or be destroy prior too destroy the node.

 ## Polymorphic double linked list template.